xan105/web-vanilla-query/README.md

 - $next()
 - $fadeOut(duration = 400) `promise`
 - $fadeIn(duration = 400) `promise`

+² Set _or_ get value / trigger callback when omitted

 💡 Unless otherwise specified each return itself so you can chain the methods.